Content |

 Training “Small swiss hound”

-The phrase “the small dog syndrome” can be mentioned when talking about Small swiss hound, as they have a reputation for acting like large dogs in small dog bodies.
+The phrase “small dog syndrome” can be mentioned when talking about Small swiss hound, as they have a reputation for acting like large dogs in small dog bodies.
 Full of confidence, lively and independent, this is not a breed for the novice trainer.
-Obedience work can be a particular challenge, as they have a free-spirited character and a mind of their own.
+Obedience work can be a particular challenge, since they have a free-spirited character and a mind of their own.

 Coaches must be firm and inflexible, keeping your training sessions short and interesting to keep the dog's interest.
 How this breed likes to assume a dominant position in the home, he should be taught his place from an early age, to avoid any bad behavior.

-Most dogs Small swiss hound are still used as hunting dogs in Switzerland today, meaning your exercise requirements are easily met during hunting season.
+most dogs Small swiss hound they are still used as hunting dogs in Switzerland today, meaning your exercise requirements are easily met during hunting season.
 In the case of non-working dogs, or when the hunting season is over, owners should take time to meet the needs of this active hound.

 A rural setting is the ideal place for Small swiss hound, who needs wide terrain to explore and does not enjoy being confined.
 It is essential that your property is securely fenced to avoid solo adventures.